kpoon12/SPI_ADC/README.md

-This ADC program can set and read ANALOG DEVICES "AD7323BRUZ"
+This SPI_ADC program can set and read ANALOG DEVICES "AD7323BRUZ"

 This program is tested with STM32 with SPI connect to two 4 channels ADC and one 2 channels ADC.